Skip to content

 • If local_writer_epoch < stored_writer_epoch: The writer has been fenced and must abort

-For a concrete example of fencing between two writers, see Appendix 1: Writer Fencing Example.
+For a concrete example, see Appendix 1: Writer Fencing Example.

 Background Job Expectations